Get Geared Up for New Zealand’s Great Outdoors

 Depending on your personal needs and wants from hiking and camping equipment, you have a very decent range of outdoor gear.
 New Zealand has plenty of ways to get cheap second-hand gear, brand new high-quality gear, cheaper basic essentials, and even options to hire gear.

-To check out the sort of equipment you might need for a multi-day hike in New Zealand, check out How to Prepare for a Great Walk in New Zealand.
+To check out the sort of equipment you might need for camping in New Zealand, check out our Camping Essentials Checklist for New Zealand.
+And for a multi-day hike in New Zealand, check out How to Prepare for a Great Walk in New Zealand.

 Bringing Your Own Camping and Hiking Gear From Home